Chickpea Salad with Red Pepper, Mint, and Sumac

 Chickpea Salad with Red Pepper, Mint, and Sumac is so delicious; if you haven’t tried Sumac, get some soon and make this tasty salad that’s vegan and gluten-free!

-This recipe was inspired by Spanish Chickpea Salad I saw on The Taste Space, and to me the recipe seemed like it was meant to have Sumac (affiliate link) which I used it to spice up the chickpeas and the dressing.
+When I spotted the inspiring recipe, it felt like it was meant to have Sumac (affiliate link) which I used to spice up the chickpeas and the dressing.
 Of course you can certainly make the salad without Sumac, but I highly recommend getting some if you don’t have it on hand.
 I also used some dried mint in the dressing, plus fresh mint in the salad but if you don’t have dried mint this salad will still be delicious without it.

 What is Sumac?